ChunkyTofuStudios/dozy/_pages/privacy-policy.md

 We will process your request within 48 hours when possible and confirm once your data has been deleted.

+You can learn more about the process at our [Data Safety page](https://chunkytofustudios.com/dozy/data-safety/).

 ## 13. Security

 We value your trust and strive to use commercially acceptable means to protect your personal information.
 However, no method of transmission over the Internet or electronic storage is 100% secure.